wasnaqvi/wasi-naqvi.github.io/README.md

 4. **Investigating Myopia in children - A Machine Learning Approach**
    - Utilizing a classification model to analyze the myopic (nearsighted) study1 dataset, which comprises 554 children enrolled in the Orinda Longitudinal Study of Myopia (OLSM).
 Baseline data from the third grade were evaluated to develop a predictive profile for later onset of juvenile myopia.
-   - The Program,written in R,can be found [here](https://github.com/wasnaqvi/Projects/tree/f85bf1c755b30397f9e87ca8d69ead7c4f96bb33/Machine%20Learning)
+   - The Program,written in R,can be found in two parts, [here](https://github.com/wasnaqvi/Projects/tree/f85bf1c755b30397f9e87ca8d69ead7c4f96bb33/Machine%20Learning) and [here](https://github.com/wasnaqvi/Projects/blob/f85bf1c755b30397f9e87ca8d69ead7c4f96bb33/Machine%20Learning/Myopic_Study%2BSalary_Analysis.Rmd)

-5. **Using Numerical Methods in Stellar Structure (Coming soon)**
+5. **Using Numerical Methods to solve for Stellar Structure (Coming soon)**